projectsbyif/openapis/pages/appendix-about-this-research.md

 Many people asks for more knowledge about what data about them telecoms companies held.
 Responding well to being shown what data is held and what it says about them, in a  understandable and accessible way.

-## Concept: all the bills in one place

-The prospect of being able to see and manage all your bills in one place, was well received by nearly everyone we spoke too.
-Some people saying they would feel more in control, by seeing how much they need to pay and how much they were consuming.

-A couple of participants said they would be nervous about so much utilities data about them being available from their phone or single service like Bills Box.

-## Concept: Shared billing

-Most people talk about the burden of shared bills.
-How currently the struggle to know who's paid what or to fix anything, unless their the 'named' person with the utility company.

-The potential to share rights and responsibilities for bills and other shared data, nearly everyone found to be a empowering prospect.
-There was even excitement about it being easy to be recognised as a group by utility companies, acknowledging the more real and complicated living situations most people have.

-## Concept: Moving house

-Nearly each person we spoke was very positive about the idea they could move and transfer bills when moving house.
-How this would save all the time involved now, when cancelling and setting up billings from one property to the next.

-The concept was especially promising to the half dozen people we spoke to who rent; who move house more often and have some housemates leave, while others stay on.

 ## Concept: Location history signal strength

 Half the people when tested with, welcomed the idea of using their location history to choose a phone company with better signal strength for them.
 The idea was more popular with people who commute and travel a lot.